 Each December, young parents must face one of the great metaphysical dilemmas of all time…well, at least, of recent times,…that is, of recent Judeo-Christian,…ok, Christian…never mind.
-The point is this: Sleigh bells are ringing off the hook and your little darling leans up, soft wide eyes glistening in anticipation, unfathomable pools of sweetness hanging in the balance, you at the other end of her ontological fulcrum…and she asks: “Is Santa Claus for real?”
-Easy now, level it up.
-The ethical conundrums are on the balance scale, you need to weigh them carefully.
+The point is this: Sleigh bells are ringing off the hook and your little darling leans up, soft wide eyes glistening in anticipation, unfathomable pools of sweetness hanging in the balance,…and you at the other end of her ontological fulcrum as she asks: “Is Santa Claus for real?”
+Easy now, level it up, the ethical conundrums are on the balance scale; you need to weigh them carefully.

 Then, you remember Blaise Pascal.
 You know,…Pascal’s Wager?

 Granted, he was more concerned with God’s existence than with Père Noël’s.
 Slightly higher stakes, but the question is the same.
 Is He real or not?…and if He’s not, what does that say about Saint – get it – Saint Nick?

 First, the good news.
 For Pascal, it wasn’t really an ethical dilemma, it was a math problem.
 Statistics to be exact.
 Odds favor Belief,…take a gamble.
 After all, Belief warrants an infinity of reward if things work out, and only mild embarrassment if they don’t.
 Apostasy, on the other hand, risks an eternity with the demonic swarm inside Hieronymus Bosch’s head if you awake to discover you’ve slept in on Judgment Day (…or, in our case at hand, to discover Rudolph is indeed downstairs and off-loading deer tics around the hearth).
 No back-pedaling,…sorry; you lost the wager.